 In 2004, Andrew was named Maine’s Outstanding High School Principal, and in 2005 he was named to the International Advisory Board for the Harvard Graduate School of Education’s Principals’ Center.
 In recent years, Andrew has served on the Executive Committee of the Maine School Superintendents' Association, and on the Campaign Cabinet of the United Way of Greater Portland.
 Currently, Andrew is on the advisory board for the University of Southern Maine’s Educational Leadership program and is a member of the District Administration Leadership Institute.

 Andrew completed his bachelor's degree at the University of Maine at Farmington, his Master's degree at the University of Southern Maine, and advanced studies at both the University of Southern Maine and the University of New England.
-He is a PhD candidate at the Edmund S. Muskie School of Public Service, where his dissertation is focused on resource allocation in Maine’s more efficient public high schools, one of which is Yarmouth High School.
+In March of 2015 Dr. Dolloff completed his Ph.D. in Public Policy with a concentration in Educational Policy and Leadership at the Edmund S. Muskie School of Public Service at the University of Southern Maine, where his dissertation focused on resource allocation in Maine’s more efficient public high schools, one of which is Yarmouth High School.